Consensys/orchestrate-quick-start/README.md

 ## Configure a Faucet

-> **Note:** _On non zero gas price networks (e.g. public networks such as mainnet), an Ethereum account must be pre-funded with ETH to be able to send transaction.
-Orchestrate Faucet allows to automatically prefund accounts managed in Orchestrate_
+> **Note:** _On non zero gas price networks (e.g. public networks such as mainnet or Rinkeby), an Ethereum account must be pre-funded with ETH to be able to send transaction.
+Orchestrate provides a Faucet that allows to automatically prefund accounts managed in Orchestrate_

+### Create Faucet

 Use Orchestrate API to configure a Faucet, you should provide